zettajs/zetta/README.md

 **JavaScript**

 Zetta has developers express devices as state machines using an elegant and expressive syntax.
+Zetta is a completely nodejs based framework that is cross platform, and easily deployable to multiple cloud services.

 **APIs**